SJBSCourseCatalogFinal (pdf)

 AMERICAN HISTORY

 This course will explore the history of America from the earliest explorers to the modern era.
 Students will draw their knowledge from the study of primary documents, speeches and journalistic media, in addition to selected core readings.
-Throughout this course students will improve their ability to answer complex questions and formulate their own detailed arguments based on historical data.
+Throughout this course, students will improve their ability to answer complex questions and formulate their own detailed arguments based on historical data.
 The course will also focus on important contributions and developments of Catholicism in American culture and notable Catholic Americans.

 GOVERNMENT